|

 punishment as their most painful childhood physical experience.
 Research with the CTS in India has revealed widespread use of physical discipline with 41.9% of middle-class professional disclosing that they

 had used abusive levels of physical punishment (Segal, 1995).
+This research will examine cross-cultural rates of physical

 discipline and abuse as measure by the Parent-Child Conflict Tactics Scale (CTSPC; Straus, Hamby, Finkelhor, Moore & Runyan,